-As a Water Utility company, Wessex Water has a range of commitments to the community it serves, with community engagement being an important part of this.
+As a Water Utility company, Wessex Water has a range of commitments to the community it serves, with community engagement and a positive impact being an important part of this.

 When Kirsty Scarlett was appointed to the newly created role of Head of Community Engagement in 2017 she was tasked with reviewing the business’s strategic approach to community engagement with a view to this forming the blueprint for the company’s community outreach in its 2020-2025 business plan.

 Kirsty’s review highlighted that an active employee volunteering programme could effectively boost both employee engagement and community engagement and so she made this one the main pillars of her revised plan.

 Digging deeper, Kirsty understood that promoting volunteering opportunities, accurately tracking volunteering time, and gathering feedback on the effectiveness of her program would quickly become a significant admin burden and hamper growth unless a software tool was used to streamline the process.